 In most of my early years of playing soccer, I had a number of fairly anonymous coaches.
 It wasn’t until I tried out for a more competitive league (what today we might call “travel teams”) that I was able to connect with a coach who knew how to bring out the best in his young athletes.
 That coach for me was “Hoppy” Thetford.

 Hoppy was the kind of coach who understood that competitive team sports provide a great vehicle for mental and physical growth in young people.
 He’s a guy with a huge personality that matches his huge heart, and he brought all of that to every practice and every game.
 Our team was the Cosmos.
-We enjoyed a great amount of statistical success over the years we played together, but our greatest achievement was that we were a team of really great friends who enjoyed playing together and supporting each other.
+Because of Hoppy’s leadership, we enjoyed a great amount of statistical success over the years we played together.
+But our greatest achievement was that we were a team of really great friends who enjoyed playing together and supporting each other.
 We did all this under the tutelage of coach who we knew would go to the dirt for us.

 Because of Hoppy Thetford, I went on to have a successful athletic experience in high school playing varsity soccer.
-All these years later, I still love joining in on adult league soccer and supporting my son’s budding love of the sport.
+After all these years, I still love joining in on adult league soccer and supporting my son’s budding love of the sport.

 Cycling – Discovering Passion & Purpose